holochain/docs-pages/src/tutorials/coreconcepts/hello_holo.md

 Congratulations---you have created your first distributed Holochain application! :rocket:

+!!! success "Solution"
+    You can check the full solution to this tutorial on [here](https://github.com/freesig/cc_tuts/tree/hello_holo).

 ### Key takeaways
 - A zome is compiled down to WebAssembly and run by the Holochain conductor.
 - You can call public zome functions through the conductor using HTTP.